 - Written communication gives words and thoughts permanence.

 - Knowledge and information became available to people who could read.

 - Written proof

-- Presence of both parties is not necessary
+- The presence of both parties is not necessary.

 disadvantages of written communication: